-Most of us in our table chose one and it later turned out to be Aida’s Manokan and it did garner the most votes.
+Most of us in our table unanimously chose one.
+It later turned out to be Bacolod chicken inasal from Aida’s Manokan.
+It did garner the most votes from the rest of the audience.
 But before you make judgments, read the rest of my article.

 Bacolod Chicken Inasal Restaurants